maarten-v/PIR-Surveillance-Station/README.md

 - Enable Web station in Settings -> Web services
 - Place startrecording.php in /web
+- Edit the variables at the top of the php file
 - Set up a trigger in your webcam to make a HTTP request to http://diskstation/startrecording.php